Biefeld–Brown effect

 The Biefeld–Brown effect is an electrical phenomenon, first noticed by inventor Thomas Townsend Brown in the 1920s, where high voltage applied to the electrodes of an asymmetric capacitor causes a net propulsive force toward the smaller electrode.
-Brown believed this effect was an anti-gravity force, and referred to as electrogravitics based on it being an electricity/gravity phenomenon.
+Brown believed this effect was an anti-gravity force, and referred to it as electrogravitics based on it being an electricity/gravity phenomenon.
 Detailed studies in vacuum chambers failed to replicate Brown's observations and follow-up studies attribute the force measure to corona wind from electrical discharge.

 Overview

 It is generally assumed that the Biefeld–Brown effect produces an ionic wind that transfers its momentum to surrounding neutral particles.
 It describes a force observed on an asymmetric capacitor when high voltage is applied to the capacitor's electrodes.
 Once suitably charged up to high DC potentials, a thrust at the negative terminal, pushing it away from the positive terminal, is generated.

 The use of an asymmetric capacitor, with the negative electrode being larger than the positive electrode, allowed for more thrust to be produced in the direction from the low-flux to the high-flux region compared to a conventional capacitor.
 These asymmetric capacitors became known as Asymmetrical Capacitor Thrusters (ACT).
 These devices can be observed in ionocrafts and lifters, which utilize the effect to produce thrust in the air using electrical power without requiring any combustion or moving parts.